adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-06-mental-health.md

 {% include img-left-box.html path="/data-analysis-portfolio/assets/img/mental-health/days_indoors_vs_occupation.png" alt="Days Indoors Behavior by Occupation"
-title="Days Indoors Behavior by Occupation" description="This shows consistency between all occupations across the board.
-It also shows 'housewives' are prone to mental health issues and are more likely to stay indoors." %}
+title="Days Indoors Behavior by Occupation" description="This shows consistency between all occupations across the board." %}

+ Surprisingly it shows, even with mental health issues, a lot of people still enjoy their work.

 ```python
 # Analyze the relationship between occupation and work interest